Debt Camel

 If the reader completed his tax returns before going bankrupt, that may reduce the likelihood of a BRO, but it would still be a possibility as the returns were late and he still wouldn’t have made any payments to them.

-As the reader is not now self-employed, he may not care about a BRO because it will make little difference to him, see the restrictions involved in a BRO for details.
-A BRO will not increase the time he has to make monthly payments if he is one of the few people that has to pay an IPA (only 17.5% people did in 2017).
+As the reader is not now self-employed, he may not care about a BRO because it may make little difference to him.
+A BRO will not increase the time he has to make monthly payments if he is one of the few people who has to pay an IPA (only about 1 in 8 people do in 2022).
+And an IPA is only for 3 years, not 5 or 5 years of IVA payments.

 So IVA or bankruptcy?

 Nothing the reader said suggests that an IVA is a better idea, but it’s always worth discussing the decision to go bankrupt in detail with an expert.
-For people with tax debts from self-employment, a good choice is to talk to Business Debtline to look at the possible options.
+For people who are self-employed, a good choice is to talk to Business Debtline to look at the possible options.

 What if your business was still going?